circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 For example, orb `foo/bar` is published at version 1.2.3 with an orbs stanza that imports `biz/baz@volatile`.
 At the time you register `foo/bar@1.2.3` the system will resolve `biz/baz@volatile` as the latest version and include its elements directly into the packaged version of `foo/bar@1.2.3`.

-If `biz/baz` is updated to `3.0.0`, anyone using `foo/bar@1.2.3` will not see the change in `biz/baz@3.0.0` until `foo/bar` is published at a higher version than `1.2.3`.
+If `biz/baz` is updated to `3.0.0`, anyone using `foo/bar@1.2.3` will not see the change from `biz/baz@3.0.0` until `foo/bar` is published at a higher version than `1.2.3`.

-**Note:** Orb elements may be composed directly with elements of other orbs.
+Orb elements may be composed directly with elements of other orbs.
 For example, you may have an orb that looks like the example below.

 ```yaml
 version: 2.1